ibehren1/fw-gui/README.md

 # FW-GUI for use with VyOS

+The FW-GUI project is not affiliated with VyOS in any way.
+It is a wholly separate project to build a community tool that helps to visually build and manage firewall specfic configuations on VyOS firewalls.

 ## GUI for Managing VyOS Firewall Rule Configurations

 The web GUI allows the user to visually create and manage group objects, firewall chains/rules and filter chains/rules for multiple firewalls.
 Additionally, user can push the created policy to the firewalls via SSH connectivity via the Napalm-VyOS framework or download the configuation commands to apply via console.
 Additionally, user can import/export a JSON file of the fw-gui configuration to move between instances of the GUI.